 The Doncaster Borough has four areas of Access Land

 Thorne Moors adjoins Crowle and Goole Moors, which lie within the neighbouring local authorities of East Yorkshire and North Lincolnshire, approximately 15 km west of Scunthorpe.
-It is separated from Hatfield Moor (also a NNR, part of which is also Open Access Land) to the south by the M180.
+It is separated from Hatfield Moor (also part of the Humberheads Peatlands) to the south by the M180.
 Although totalling over 3000 ha, the NNR consists of a 2888 ha area of lowland raised bog, the largest area of its type in lowland Britain.
 The two sites are invaluable for wildlife, despite a history of peat cutting spanning the period from the Middle Ages right through to 2004.

 Access to Thorne Moors can be gained via public footpaths from Moorends (Grange Road and Wilkinson Avenue) or via Lincolnshire Wildlife Trust's Crowle Moors.